hzhangg/HR-Chatbot/README.md

 - Location
 - Industry
 - Position
-- Salary
+- Minimum expected Salary
-- Fulltime or not
+- Whether it is Fulltime
-- Remote or not
+- Whether it is Remote

 All jobs that satisfy your interests will have their details printed.

-# In the case none match the criterion
+In the case none match the criterion

 **No Jobs Matching Criteria **

-# Otherwise, a typical job may looks as follows
+Otherwise, a typical job may looks as follows

 **Job ID#:**    1